MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.2.0/install-azurermps-maclinux.md

 ms.topic: conceptual
 ms.date: 06/06/2018
 ---
-# Install Azure PowerShell on macOS and Linux
+# Install Azure PowerShell on macOS or Linux

 For non-Windows platforms, it's possible to run Azure PowerShell on top of PowerShell Core v6.
 Rather than the standard Azure PowerShell built on .NET Framework for Windows, this product is built for .NET Core and can run on any